Give to ChemE

 Join hundreds of ChemE alumni and friends whose generosity allows us to offer unparalleled educational experiences, support world-class faculty, and drive discoveries that will make the world a better place.

 A gift to ChemE is an investment in engineering innovation and the success of future engineers

 The Department of Chemical Engineering recognizes the important roles that graduate students play in the discovery process: creating new knowledge, inspiring their teachers, and teaching undergraduate students.
 ChemE graduate students are supported through their first quarter at UW by endowment funds.
 Our goal is to triple these funds to provide support for their first, full, academic year.
 The Chemical Engineering Endowment Fund was established to ensure that the broadest range of promising, talented men and women have access to our top-ranked graduate training program.
 Providing support for a full year will increase the educational opportunities for graduate students and strengthen our ability to recruit the best and the brightest.

-The Chemical Engineering Discretionary Fund is an important resource for the Department Chair.
+The Chemical Engineering Discretionary Fund is an important resource for the department chair.
 Gifts to this fund are free from restriction, and provide essential support for ongoing work and programs.
-Chair François Baneyx disburses these funds throughout the Department to meet emerging needs and opportunities as they arise.
+The chair disburses these funds throughout the department to meet emerging needs and opportunities as they arise.

 The success of the Department of Chemical Engineering in attracting the best and brightest undergraduate students depends on its ability to guarantee worthy students access to the department.
 Gifts to the Chemical Engineering Scholarship Fund enable the department to keep its doors open to best and brightest students regardless of their financial circumstances.